mallen-11/forecasting-mlb-games/Notes/research_plan.md

   - Team Ranking from previous year (could be from their W-L record or statcast has a rank column)
   - Bring in the data from the month the game was played (This should already be in there and we just need to not remove it)
   - Need to bring a feature in to measure errors (either team fielding percentage or errors/9 would work)

+- One note I wanted to make is in regards to our discussion today on whether it would make more sense to predict the score because we want our model to realize that the better team should beat the lesser team by a larger margin then teams that stack up more evenly.
+After thinking about it more today, I don't think that would be a good idea since that part of baseball is very unpredictable.
+A lot of times if a team gets up by a larger amount of runs, another team can kind of throw the game making the margin larger when it reality it shouldn't be.
+This is just one example of the unpredicatbility of baseball scores.
+I think a better way to approach this and possibly a feature we could include would be looking into the record of the two teams playing each other.
+For example, the Yankees (NYY) and the Rockies (COL) are playing eachother.
+Of the times they've played this year their record is 4-1 (4 wins for the NYY).
+This information would prove more useful, and I feel would give a better measure of who the better team actually is.

 ## Paul updates
 - _Dec 10, 2020_ - Today I mainly worked on getting together pitcher data to make future analysis/wrangling easier.
 My work can be found in `Notebooks/New features.ipynb`.
 The highlights are: